Domsnarache/pyaiml-mentor-prompts/README.md

 # AIML Learning System (Tamil – Personalized) 🧠🤖

 Welcome to the **Personalized AI/ML Learning System** repository.
-This project contains the engineered "System Prompts" used to transform an LLM (like ChatGPT/LM Studio) into a dedicated **Senior Python Mentor** tailored specifically for a Tamil-speaking learner transitioning into AI Engineering.
+This project contains the engineered "System Prompts" used to transform an LLM into a dedicated **Senior Python Mentor** tailored specifically for a Tamil-speaking learner transitioning into AI Engineering.

 ## 🎯 Project Goal